sqrex/openshift-virtualization-knowledge/README.md

 If you ask yourself what would be the best fit and use case for Red Hat Virtualization there is no single good answer for it.

-If you would like to follow the strategy Red Hat and the market is heading, the best way would be to look at migration plan from application perspective:
+If you would like to follow the strategy Red Hat and the market is heading, the best way would be to look at migration plan from application perspective, not from hypervisor perspective.

 This means that you should:
 - Create a list of components each applications is build of and how it is running (VM’s, bare metal, containers etc.)
 - Create a list of applications and their components that you plan to modernize (into containers)
 - Build per application migration and modernization plan